department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply-for-benefits.md

 1. VA receives your claim. **(Claim Received)**
 2. A Veterans Service Representative (VSR) examines your claim to determine if we need any more information to make a decision. **(Under Review)**
-3. If VA needs additional information, the VSR requests it from you or asks for it on your behalf. **(Gathering of Evidence)**
+3. If we need more information, the VSR asks you for it or asks for it on your behalf. **(Gathering of Evidence)**
-4. Once we get, or we've tried to get, all the information we need, the VSR ensures each issue claimed is ready for a decision.
+4. Once we get, or we've tried to get, all the information we need, the VSR makes sure each issue claimed is ready for a decision.
 **(Review of Evidence)**
 5. The VSR electronically routes the claim and supporting information to a Rating Veterans Service Representative (RVSR) for a final decision. **(Preparation for a Decision)**